wilsonlmh/fiveLoadSub/readme.md

   - firefox/good

-  - safari/good(Premiere XML still has issue)
+  - safari/good(issue on Premiere/FCPX output)

   - ie/no plan to support